 The admission decisions are released via the applicant space.
-Please note that in cases where you have applied to multiple programs, you will have a separate decisions shown for each application you have submitted.
+Please note that in cases where you have applied to multiple programs, you will have separate decision for each application you have submitted.

 When reviewing an application, the Final Admission Jury will make one of the following decisions:

-- Admission: we offer clear admission to highly qualified applicants pending confirmation of their official academic degree/transcripts and test scores.
+- Admission: we offer clear admission to highly qualified applicants.

 - Conditional Admission: we offer conditional admission to applicants who clearly demonstrate significant potential for success but who we feel need additional improvement on the application.
 The Admissions office informs each applicant individually of the requirements or conditions that must be met before the student will be offered full admission.